pulkitmathurgoogle/ApplicationIntegrationBootCamp/labs/Connectors/Gemini/README.md

 ![alt text](images/ConnectorCreation1.png)

 2. Create the connection according to the information in the following screenshots:

 ![alt text](images/ConnectorCreation2.png)

+BaseURL will be: `https://<your region>-aiplatform.googleapis.com/`
 ![alt text](images/ConnectorCreation3.png)
 Note: The hostname is https://yourregion-aiplatform.googleapis.com/
 ![alt text](images/ConnectorCreation4.png)
 ![alt text](images/ConnectorCreation5.png)

-3. With the Connection created, let's create our integration flow
+1. With the Connection created, let's create our integration flow

 Go back to the integration, and click "Configure Connector" again.